Iqrapath/IQRAPATH-MVP/docs/teacher_verification_system.md

 # Teacher Verification System

-This document outlines the requirements and implementation details for the teacher verification system in the IQRAPATH platform.
+This document outlines the requirements and implementation details for the teacher verification system in the IQRAQUEST platform.

 ## Overview